Skip to content

 Step 1: Create IdP

-• Login into the Web Console as an Organization Admin
+• Log in to the Web Console as an Organization Admin.

-• Enter the domain for which you would like to enable SSO
+• Enter the Domain for which SSO needs to be enabled.

 Important

-• Provide a name for the Group attribute
+• Provide a name for the Group Attribute Name to map group roles.

 Create IdP